The forces shaping Louisiana AI.

 Entergy Louisiana, AEP SWEPCO, and Cleco Power are the three utilities absorbing the bulk of new AI compute load — each under different LPSC tariff structures designed to recover costs from the data-center customer rather than residential ratepayers.

-Louisiana Data Center Water Usage & Cooling
+Louisiana Data Center Water: Usage, Permits, Cooling

 Louisiana AI & Data Center Workforce — Jobs and Training